abhijitp21/ai-reporecommender/README.md

       - name: AI Code Reviewer
         uses: your-username/ai-reporecommender@main
         with:
+          REPO_RECOMMENDER_ACTION: "prreview" # This will be expanded in the future
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # The GITHUB_TOKEN is there by default so you just need to keep it like it is and not necessarily need to add it as secret as it will throw an error.
 [More Details](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#about-the-github_token-secret)
           OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
           OPENAI_API_MODEL: "gpt-4" # Optional: defaults to "gpt-4"